genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 Now you are ready to define the fields and tables that make up the data model.

 Start IntelliJ (or your chosen IDE) and then open the `positions-app-tutorial` project.
-This triggers importing and indexing of the files (which takes about as long as "Hotel California", so be patient).
+This triggers importing and indexing of the files (which takes about as long as [Hotel California](https://youtu.be/jVHhV3A5C5c), so be patient).
 After that, you will see the files and the project structure displayed in your IDE.

 ## Add fields
 The fields are defined in the file **positions-app-tutorial-fields-dictionary.kts**